Juniper/open-nti/README.md

 More detailed description of a project can be found [here](http://forums.juniper.net/t5/Analytics/Open-Source-Universal-Telemetry-Collector-for-Junos/ba-p/288677) (including a series of videos on how to use it):

 ## Requirements

-The only requirement is to have docker installed on your Linux server/machine.
+The only requirements is to have docker and docker-compose installed on your Linux server/machine.
-Instructions to install docker are available [here](http://docs.docker.com/engine/installation/ubuntulinux/)
+Instructions to install docker are available [here](http://docs.docker.com/engine/installation/ubuntulinux/) and for docker-compose [here](https://docs.docker.com/compose/install/)

 It's also available for [Mac](https://docs.docker.com/engine/installation/mac/) & [Windows](https://docs.docker.com/engine/installation/windows/)